InflectionPointNFT/Avastars-Contracts/docs/contracts/AccessControl.md

 ### addOwner

-Called by a system administrator to add an owner
+Called by a system administrator to add an owner.
+Reverts if `_ownerAddress` already has owner role

 ```solidity
 function addOwner(address _ownerAddress)